rupurt/duckdb-extension-template-zig/README.md

 the format `libmyextension.[so|dylib|dll]`.
 Add a custom install step to use the DuckDB naming convention for the [extension filename](https://github.com/rupurt/duckdb-extension-template-zig/blob/main/build.zig#L29).

+## Limitations

+Currently this template can only build extensions that don't rely on [third_party](https://github.com/duckdb/duckdb/tree/main/third_party) libraries included in the DuckDB repository.
+I have opened a [Github issue](https://github.com/NixOS/nixpkgs/issues/292855) to include those libraries in the `nixpkgs` derivation.

 ## Development

 This repository assumes you have Nix [installed](https://determinate.systems/posts/determinate-nix-installer)